Childhood & Youth Studies and Criminology BA (Hons)

 UCAS code: XM32

-Examine the lives of children and young people in the UK and across the globe.
-Explore all aspects of crime and the criminal justice system.
-And investigate the interaction between these two fascinating areas.
+Examine the lives of children and young people in the UK and across the globe and explore the relationship between power, crime and social change while investigating the interaction of the world of children with institutions of justice.

 Overview

-On our BA (Hons) Childhood & Youth Studies and Criminology degree, you’ll examine childhood development while exploring different ideas about the causes of crime, particularly violent crime.
+On our BA (Hons) Childhood & Youth Studies and Criminology degree, you’ll examine childhood development while exploring different ideas about crime, harm, rights and social justice.

 Together we’ll also analyse the role and function of the criminal justice system, asking questions like: how does social status affect access to and experience of justice and rights?